ScienceAsylum/Heat-Equation/README.md

 # Heat-Equation
 Simulations of heat distributing through a solid.
-They were used for the following video:
+They were made to prepare for the following video:

 <p align="center">
     <a href="https://youtu.be/bBLCNzFaTJ0">